Applied Digital Q3 results crush estimates

 “We are also starting to see the earnings power of our platform come through, with a full quarter of revenue from our first building now recognized,” Chairman and CEO Wes Cummins said in a press release.
 “That initial 100 MW represents approximately one-sixth of our contracted capacity and one-tenth of what is operating or under construction, but we believe it begins to show what’s possible from here as we continue to bring additional capacity online in the coming quarters.”

-Earnings reactions have been incredibly strong for APLD in recent quarters, with the shares gaining 8%, 16%, and 31% the session after dropping its three most recent sets of results.
+This looks poised to break a recent streak in which earnings reactions had been incredibly strong for APLD, with the shares gaining 8%, 16%, and 31% the session after dropping its three most recent sets of results.